Quantitative phase-contrast microscopy

 holographic interference microscopy and digital in-line holographic microscopy.

 Common to these methods is that an interference pattern (hologram) is recorded by a digital image sensor.

 From the recorded interference pattern, the intensity and the phase shift image is numerically created by a computer algorithm.

-Quantitative phase contrast microscopy is primarily used to observed unstained living cells.
+Quantitative phase contrast microscopy is primarily used to observe unstained living cells.

-Measuring the phase delay images of biological cells provides quantitative information about the morphology and the drymass of individual cells.
+Measuring the phase delay images of biological cells provides quantitative information about the morphology and drymass of individual cells.

-Contrary to conventional phase contrast images, phase shift images of living cells are suitable to be processed by image analysis software.

-This has led to the development of non-invasive live cell imaging and automated cell culture analysis systems based on quantitative phase contrast microscopy.
+These features can be analyzed with image analysis software, which has led to the development of non-invasive live cell imaging and automated cell culture analysis systems based on quantitative phase contrast microscopy.